 One of the biggest issues in the data was the standardization of the units of measurement.
 The quantity unit used in the archives depends on the year, the nature of the good and the region.
 But we need to work with a same unit for each category of the classification.
 In order to deal with this problem, I used and modified a script which converts these units in metric units (kilograms, liters, centimeters).

 After the execution of the script, there are still problems with some flows without any quantity recorded.
-To not lose any information, I tried to predict the quantity of this flows thanks to the nature of the good, his value and the year of the exchange.
+If we do not want to lose any information, it was necessary to predict the quantity of this flows thanks to the nature of the good, his value and the year of the exchange.
 This regression is similar to the “repeated sales” process.
 I created two set of dummies, year (t) and merchandise_simplification (i) (category of good in the “revised simplification classification”), and took an inverse price in order to run the following linear regression (1):